 what we do at Dryland Wilds:

 make desert perfume from dryland plants in New Mexico.
-Using distillation, enfleurage and maceration, we pull fragrance from the plants we harvest, blending these extracts with other botanicals (essentials oils, concretes + absolutes) to capture the desert’s real scents of place.
+Using distillation, enfleurage and maceration, and tincturing we pull fragrance from the plants we harvest, blending these extracts with other botanicals (essentials oils, concretes + absolutes) to capture the desert’s real scents of place.

 handcraft botanical soaps, balms, and oils in small batches with organic oils and handmade desert perfumes.
 We use no synthetic fragrances or artificial ingredients ever.